 To best of our knowledge, connecting devices to cloud services for real time processing in a scalable manner is not addressed in the literature.
 Also, work related to cloud based control of robots is largely lacking.
 Hassan[7] is a content based publish/subscribe framework for connecting sensor data to cloud services.
 Content based pub-sub allows greater flexibility for the application designers than topic based pub-sub systems.
 But content based pub-sub systems usually involves higher overhead than topic based pub-sub systems because the brokers has to inspect message content.
 Furthermore, content based pub-sub brokers are not popular and are not widely available as products.

 Mires[8], TinySIP[9], DV/DRP[10] are all publish/subscribe messaging middleware for WSNs.
 They address the different issues in connecting WSNs and communicating with sensors.
 MQTT-S[11] is an open topic-based pub-sub protocol defined for transferring data from sensors.
 The protocol enables data transfer between sensors and traditional networks.
-In our work we assume that sensor data is available to be transported to cloud services and we handle transferring gathered data from devices to cloud services.
+In our work we assume that sensor data is available to be transported to cloud services and we handle the transferring of gathered data from devices to cloud services.
 For example, a device connected to our system can send data via a dedicated communication channel, public Internet etc. Also many devices can be connected in WSNs using above mentioned protocols or messaging systems and our platform can transfer this data to cloud services for processing.

 Reference architectures for integrating sensors and cloud services have being discussed in the literature[12, 13].
-Both works talk about the general architecture that can be used to connect the sensors to cloud services and the potential issues.
+Both works explore the general architecture that can be used to connect the sensors to cloud services and the potential issues.
 In our work we provide a framework that can be used to send sensor data from devices to the cloud as well as show how to process the data within a generic framework.
 We also discuss how to transfer data from devices to cloud services and process it in a scalable way, topics that are not fully addressed in above papers.

 3. IoTCloud Architecture

-The overall architecture of the platform is shown in Figure 1.
+A system view of the architecture is shown in Figure 2.
 Our architecture consists of three main layers.

 Gateway Layer